How to change the User Account Control (UAC) level in Windows 10

 While many find the notifications an annoyance, the Windows 10 User Account Control is essential for the security of your system.
 We always keep UAC enabled at the recommended (default) level to prevent any unwanted malware.
 What about you?
 Did you increase or decrease your security level?
 Before you close this tutorial, do not hesitate to share with us which UAC level you're currently using and why in the comments below.

-Discover: Security System and Security Tutorials Windows
+Discover: Security System Tutorials Windows